 The GWC is committed to providing equitable access to writing resources and seeks to address the needs of our community regardless of ability, native language, country of origin, as well as the myriad commitments of students pursuing graduate study in a city like New York.
 As a Center, we are committed to growth and foresee our community expanding to one that incorporates a range of academic resources beyond writing, and more online resources that further our goal of equitable access and self-directed learning.

 Meet one-on-one with a peer writing consultant about your specific writing needs.
-Writing Advisors are TC students who have excellent writing skills and enjoy working with other students.
-Advisors come from a variety of disciplines across campus.
+Writing consultants are TC students who have excellent writing skills and enjoy working with other students.
+Consultants come from a variety of disciplines across campus.
 Students can book a 30-minute or hour-long appointment up to two weeks in advance.

-Hands-on workshops address a variety of writing concerns relevant to graduate student writers.
-Look for upcoming workshops, including Academic Writing, APA Referencing, Literature Reviews, Concept Mapping, Dissertation Writing Boot Camp, and more.
-Workshops are generally held on Saturday mornings for two hours, and free of charge for TC students.
+Hands-on workshops that address a variety of writing concerns relevant to graduate student writers are presented each month.
+Look for upcoming workshops, including Academic Writing, APA Formatting, Literature Reviews, Reading Responses, and more.
+Workshops are generally two hours, and free of charge for TC students.